 Prince Abdulaziz bin Salman al-Saud was appointed Minister of Energy of Saudi Arabia in September 2019, the first royal to hold the position in the world’s biggest oil exporting nation.
 The fourth son of King Salman, Prince Abdulaziz began his career at the ministry of oil in 1987.
 He served as assistant oil minister from 2005 until 2017, when he was named state minister for energy affairs.
 The Saudi minister has extensive knowledge of the oil and gas industry and he has put his experience and diplomatic skills to good use in shaping OPEC policy.
 Prince Abdulaziz has a bachelor's degree in Industrial Management from King Fahd University of Petroleum and Minerals and a master's degree in Business Administration from the same university.
 Since joining the ministry, he has held positions on the boards of several Saudi and international organisations.

-He is a member of the founding committee of the International Energy Forum; a member of the board of directors of the Saudi Energy Efficiency Centre; a member of the board of the King Abdullah City for Atomic and Renewable Energy; a member of the board of governors of the Oxford Institute of Energy Studies in the UK and a member of the advisory council of the International Association for Energy Economics in the US.
+He is a member of the founding committee of the International Energy Forum; chair of the board of the King Abdullah City for Atomic and Renewable Energy; chair of WERA (Water and Electricity Regulatory Authority); chair of the board of directors of the Saudi Energy Efficiency Centre; a member of the board of governors of the Oxford Institute of Energy Studies in the UK and a member of the advisory council of the International Association for Energy Economics in the US.
 He is current Chairman of the Saudi Arabian National Committee of the World Energy Council.

 Energy in Saudi Arabia